unjica/marvel/README.md

 - Title
 - Price
 - "More info" button to open the detail modal
+- Responsive design for different screen sizes

 ### ComicDetailModal
 Shows detailed information about a comic:
 - Large thumbnail
 - Title
-- Release date
+- Release date (formatted in Slovenian locale)
 - Format
 - Page count
-- Characters
+- Characters list
-- Creators
+- Creators list with roles
-- Diamond code
+- Diamond code (if available)
 - Price
-- Close button
+- Close button with hover effect
+- ESC key support for closing
+- Smooth animations using Framer Motion for opening/closing and transitions

 ### ComicFilter
 Allows filtering comics by format: